rladies/rladies_ldnont_website/content/page/pastEvents.md

 *...hyperlinks to materials to come...
 In the meantime, see our [About section](/page/about/)!*

+### R in Industry
+- led by Vicki Cocco

+### R-Shiny for performing interactive data analyses and visualizations
+- led by Rhiannon Rose

 ### Using RMarkdown to generate summary reports and journal articles (2018-03-06)
 - led by Thea Knowles